The Fighting Irish: Plot

-Jack's down-and-out brother, Eddie, pays him a visit claiming that their father is dead.
-Jack and Eddie, after feuding, later bond and even decide to invite their sisters (Molly Shannon and Siobhan Fallon Hogan) and brother-in-law (Boris McGiver) to 30 Rock for an impromptu family reunion.
+Jack's down-and-out brother, Eddie (Nathan Lane), pays him a visit, claiming that their father is dead.
+Jack and Eddie, after feuding, later bond and even decide to invite their sisters (former SNL cast members, Molly Shannon and Siobhan Fallon Hogan) and brother-in-law (Boris McGiver) to 30 Rock for an impromptu family reunion.
 As his family are about to watch a taping of TGS, Jack's supposedly dead father visits Jack in his office, claiming that Eddie is dead.
 It is soon revealed that Eddie and his father pretended to be dead in conflicting plans to scam the entirety of 30 Rock.
 This eventually leads the family confronting each other live on the TGS stage and Liz getting knocked out by one of Jack's sisters, further resulting in a brawl.

 Meanwhile, Liz has been told by Jack that she has to fire ten percent of her staff.
 While the staff try their best to keep their jobs, Liz struggles with making a decision of whom to fire.
 Liz's problem is solved when Floyd, for whom Liz has romantic feelings, tells her that his girlfriend works in accounting at TGS.
 Liz meets with Floyd's girlfriend to gain leverage, leading her to discover that the other Liz seeks commitment with Floyd.
 Enraged, Liz promptly fires her then goes on a rampage around 30 Rock firing people, including her producer Pete Hornberger (Scott Adsit), who disagrees with her decision to fire Floyd's girlfriend for her own personal gain along with the entire accounting department who attempt to stick up for their fired colleague.
 Jack later tells her that he hired all the fired people back, but he is transferring Floyd's girlfriend to General Electric headquarters in Fairfield, Connecticut.

 Tracy Jordan (Tracy Morgan) has been told by his lawyer that he should join a religion.
 He asks advice of people including Liz and Jack, going as far as attending church with Kenneth Parcell (Jack McBrayer).
 When Eddie explains Irish Catholicism to Tracy, emphasizing the seeming free ride aspect of confession, he decides that this is the religion he was looking for and joins.
 He changes his mind after learning about the "constant, crushing guilt" from Jack.